ImageMagick/Usage-Markdown/quantize/index.md

 The "`-monochrome`" operator in the above failed to find any differences to bitmap dither as both blue and red are very nearly the same intensity.
 Using a "`-colors`" quantization method however had no problem in finding acceptable colors to dither between.

-You can also see that only the middle portion of the colors were dithered.
+You can also see that only the middle portion of the colors was dithered.
-This is due to the color quantization picking colors in the middle of two color 'clusters' it selected.
+This is due to the color quantization picking colors in between the two color 'clusters' it selected.
-Colors on the 'outside' of the selected colors in is thus effectively threshold directly to that color without dithering.
+Colors 'outside' or 'beyond' the selected colors are thus effectively thresholded directly to those colors without dithering.

-This demonstrates that colors on the outside of the quantization color space does not get dithered, though this fact is difficult to make use of in a practical way.
+This demonstrates that colors on the outside of the quantization colorspace do not get dithered, though this fact is difficult to make use of in a practical way.

 By setting the "`-colorspace`" to gray-scale before quantization, you will reproduce the internal operation of the "`-monochrome`" operator.